 Our goal is to address the needs of students through a quality education program.
 To be effective and to fulfill this goal, we believe that students need a positive, safe, and orderly school environment in which learning can take place without disruption.
 It is our belief that students who do not obey the rules of good conduct are interfering with the learning process and safety of others, as well as minimizing their own opportunities to learn.

 We implement a school wide discipline policy that is communicated to parents and students before the school starts.
-Our Dean of Student handles the discipline issues along with the school director/principal.
+Our Deans of Students handle the discipline issues along with the Principal.
 The school wide discipline policy is included in the student handbook.